Veykril/tlborm/src/patterns/tt-bundling.md

 As such, it can be very useful to bundle all such arguments together into a single TT by placing them in a group.
-This allows layers which do not need to use the arguments to simply capture and substitute a single `tt`, rather than having to exactly capture and substitute the entire argument group.
+This allows layers which do not need to use the arguments to simply capture and substitute a single [`tt`], rather than having to exactly capture and substitute the entire argument group.

-The example above bundles the `$a` and `$b` expressions into a group which can then be forwarded as a single `tt` by the recursive rule.
+The example above bundles the `$a` and `$b` expressions into a group which can then be forwarded as a single [`tt`] by the recursive rule.
 This group is then destructured by the terminal rules to access the expressions.

+[`tt`]:./fragment-specifiers.html#tt